zng-ui/zng/TODO/_current.md

 # Hit Test

 * Implement auto_hit_test for clip & space.

 * Review how parent hit-test clips affect children.
+* An HitTestItem::Child item is inserted for each child, even is in most cases we are not making special clips for each child.
 * Test everything.
 * Merge.